kasper-piskorski/docs/pages/documentation/7-examples/projects.md

 ### Publication Topology Based Ranking
 Semantic search engine for computer science publications.
 How do ranking results based on topology compare to user data?
 Can we use an ensemble measure to get “better” results?

+### Life Sciences Knowledge Graph
+There is potential to use the open data from Elixir and Bioschemas.org to build a life science graph.

+### European Broadcast Union
+The European Broadcast Union are interested interested in semantics and have documented what they are pursuing [here](https://nlpdbpedia2016.files.wordpress.com/2016/09/nlpdbpedia2016_paper_1.pdf).

 {% include links.html %}